Creating import report definitions for line items

 • Expenses

 7. Specify the Lawson application that contains the import data in the Source field.
-These are the available options:
+This table shows the source application and the data mapping that you can use:

-• General Ledger.
-This requires your budget's Accounts Dimension to be mapped to the Accounts dimension source and the Cost Centers and Revenue Centers dimensions to be mapped to the Accounting Units dimension source.
+General Ledger Requires you to map your budget's Accounts Dimension to the Accounts dimension source and to map the Cost Centers and Revenue Centers dimensions to the Accounting Units dimension source.

-• Project Accounting.
-This requires your budget's Accounts Dimension to be mapped to the Account Categories dimension source, and the Cost Centers and Revenue Centers dimensions to be mapped to the Activities dimension source.
+Project Accounting Requires you to map your budget's Accounts Dimension to the Account Categories dimension source, and map the Cost Centers and Revenue Centers dimensions to the Activities dimension source.

-• Lawson Human Resources.
-Your budget's Accounts, Cost Centers, and Revenue Centers dimensions can be mapped as described for either General Ledger or Project Accounting.
+Lawson Human Resources Requires you to map your budget's Accounts, Cost Centers, and Revenue Centers dimensions as described for General Ledger or Project Accounting.
 Data is collected from the employee file and summarized based on the default Accounting Unit and Account or Activity and Account Category specified on Employee (HR11.1).

-Note: If the Report Column Template includes fixed periods (such as Month 1 or Quarter 1) and the Source field is GL or AC, then specify the fiscal year that contains the data you want.
-If the Source field is HR, then you do not need to specify a fiscal year since salary and wage data is populated from current employee files.
+Note: If the Report Column Template includes fixed periods such as Month 1 or Quarter 1 and the Source field is GL or AC, specify the fiscal year that contains the data.
+If the Source field is HR, then you do not have to specify a fiscal year since salary and wage data is populated from current employee files.

-9. Specify a line item description in the Line Item field to indicate the line item to be populated in the import file's Line Item column.
-This description will appear in every row.
+9. Provide a line item description in the Line Item field to populate in the import file's Line Item column.
+This description is displayed in every row.

-10. Specify or select the template name in the Template field to identify the columns that you want for the report definition.
-The template determines the order in which the data will be populated in the import file.
+10. Specify or select the template name in the Template field to identify the columns for the report definition.
+The template determines the order in which the data is populated in the import file.

 Note: To successfully import the file in the Pillar application's report, the template columns should match the Pillar application's report columns exactly.